Restitution (Justified): Plot

 Wendy meets with Daryl at Audrey's and they discuss the situation with Kendal.
 When he confesses to shooting Art, Wendy reveals that she recorded their conversation on a phone.
-When Daryl threatens, she points a gun at his genitals just as Raylan appears.
+When Daryl threatens her, she points a gun at his genitals just as Raylan appears.
 Despite Raylan refusing to shoot, Wendy shoots Daryl in his genitals and then at the throat.
-Raylan takes her gun and they see as Daryl dies from his wounds.
+Raylan takes her gun and they watch Daryl die from his wounds.
 Raylan later visits Art (Nick Searcy), who just woke up from his coma.
 After everyone leaves, Art tells him that Dan Grant offered Raylan a chance of a transference to Florida.
 He then asks about Daryl, knowing he shot him and despite knowing Raylan didn't kill him, thanks him.
 He shares the news with Winona (Natalie Zea), who is relieved that he can now spend more time with their daughter.

 Rachel and Vasquez (Rick Gomez) tell Raylan that they found a connection in all of his cases: Boyd himself.
 They tell him they'll go after Boyd using RICO and ask for his help before he leaves, to which he gladly accepts.
 Ava is released from prison after the truth comes out about the fake stabbing and she meets with Boyd at her house.
 This makes for an uncomfortable encounter after their previous conversation, ending when Ava shuts the door to take a bath.
 Boyd attempts to break his partnership with Duffy (Jere Burns) and Katherine Hale (Mary Steenburgen), but they actually want his experiences in bank robbing, which interests him.
 That night, Ava meets with Raylan at a bridge; she was released from prison under the condition that she would help the Marshals against Boyd.
 Ava remains scared for her safety but Raylan assures her he will protect her.